-Evaluating Why Children Act Out SEND TO INSTRUCTOR
+Evaluating Why Children Act Out

 1. When you think of behavior, what is the most common reason that people act the way they do?
 What is it they want?
 2. Can you think of any other reasons that people act or respond the way they do?
-3. When you look at your life and your actions, how do you want people to respond to you whenYou are agitated or angry?
+3. When you look at your life and your actions, how do you want people to respond to you when You are agitated or angry?
 You are anxious or overwhelmed?
 You are hurt, sad, or melancholy?
 4. As you look at your home setting, school setting, or some other familiar environment, do you feel that your general responses assist people in working through their emotions?
 Why or why not?
 5. Share a few ideas that you hope to take away from this class.
-Please send this page to your instructor by scanning it, faxing it, or via postal mail.
+Write a one page summary of your answers.